smiley-94/wordleSwapBot/README.md

 -   `/resetdb` -- wipe the images table (whitelist is kept)

+-   `/broadcast <message>` -- send a silent message to all allowed users (supports HTML formatting)

 > Non-allowed users get a localized message with their id to share with the admin.

+**Broadcast Usage Example:**

+/broadcast 🎉 New feature: You can now add custom messages after @ in your captions!
+/broadcast <b>Maintenance notice:</b> The bot will be offline tomorrow at 10:00 AM for 30 minutes.

 * * * * *